opentable/slate/source/index.md

 # Welcome

-Welcome to the [OpenTable's](http://wwww.opentable.com) Online Developer's Guide.
+Welcome to the [OpenTable](http://www.opentable.com) Developer's Guide.
 This guide is will show you how to integrate with OpenTable's APIs to manage your restaurants, reservations, and inventory.

 # Development Basics

+## Payloads and Protocols

 ### SECURITY

-> Include the authentication token issued to you using the HTTP Authorization header
+> Include the OAuth token issued to you using the HTTP Authorization header (https://tools.ietf.org/html/rfc6750)

 OpenTable's Network Partner APIs can only be accessed via **HTTPS**.
-This applies to all of the environments; integration, pre-production, and producton.
+This applies to all of the environments; integration, pre-production, and production.

-OpenTable uses ouath 2.0 as the primary security mechanism.This means that a token must be obtained at the stat of a session and used in all subsequent calls.
-Tokens should be presented to the API server by use of the **Authorization** header.
+OpenTable uses OAuth 2.0 as the primary security mechanism.
+This means that a token must be obtained at the start of a session and used in all subsequent calls.
+For all requests tokens tokens are sent to the API server in the **Authorization** header ((https://tools.ietf.org/html/rfc6750)).

 ### CONTENT NEGOTIATION

 Data is sent and received in JSON format unless otherwise specified in this documentation.
-Clients should specify **application/json** as the preferred **Content-Type** in all requests to the server.
+Clients should specify **application/json** in the **Accept** header for all requests to the server.

 ### COMPRESSION

 OpenTable's Partner Network APIs support LZ4 encoding.
-Client application should specify **lz4** via the **Content-Encoding** HTTP header whenever possible.
+Client application should specify **lz4** via the **Accept-Encoding** HTTP header whenever possible.

 <aside class="notice">
-Compression will dramatically improve the performance of your applications and should be implemented by your partner server implemntation as well as your client implementation.
+Compression will dramatically improve the performance of your applications and should be implemented by your partner server implementation as well as your client implementation.
 In short, your partner system should be able to send and respond with lz4 compressed content whenever possible.
 </aside>

-## Payloads and Protocols
-### oauth 2.0
-### json
-### Compression
+### Unique Request Ids

-### UNIQUE REQUEST IDS
+All POST, PUT, and PATCH HTTP requests should contain a unique X-Request-Id header which is used to ensure idempotent message processing during retries

 ##Setup
 ###Callbacks